stealth/drops/README.md

         --lport6,       -P      local TCPv6 port (default 7350)
-        --newlocal,     -N      initially set up a new local drops --tag,          -T      drops tag (defaults to 'global') --bootstrap,    -B      bootstrap node if node file is empty and not initial local dropsd
+        --newlocal,     -N      initially set up a new local drops --tag,          -T      drops tag (defaults to 'global') --sni,          -S      SNI to use in connects (defaults to 'drops.v2') --bootstrap,    -B      bootstrap node if node file is empty and not initial local dropsd

 ```